James Birdsall: Career

 Birdsall was the first lawyer to settle in Norwich, New York and became surrogate of Chenango County, New York in 1811.

-Elected as a Democratic-Republiccan to the Fourteenth Congress, Birdsall was United States Representative for the fifteenth district of New York from March 4, 1815, to March 3, 1817.
+Elected as a Democratic-Republican to the Fourteenth Congress, Birdsall was United States Representative for the fifteenth district of New York from March 4, 1815, to March 3, 1817.

 A member of the New York State Assembly (Chenango County) in 1827, Birdsall was also one of the incorporators of the Bank of Chenango.
 He moved to Fenton, Michigan, in 1839 and later to Flint, Michigan.

 Death

 Birdsall died in Flint, Genesee County, Michigan, on July 20, 1856 (age about 73 years).
 He is interred at Glenwood Cemetery, in Flint Michigan.